tarak6984/W_S2_Challenge/challenges/Challenge_1.md

   reason: undefined
 };

-let result = toggleProfileActivation(testProfile, "Not logged in for 30 days");
+let result = profileActivation(testProfile, "Not logged in for 30 days");
 console.log(result);
 ```